 |01A - Short-term lending info_outline||CNY3,000,000,000,000||USD427,467,784,473||

 (i) CNY1.8 trillion for the expansion of re-lending and re-discounting facilities to support manufacturers of medical supplies and daily necessities, micro-, small- and medium-sized firms and the agricultural sector at low interest rates; (ii) In order to keep the liquidity stable, the People’s Bank of China (PBOC) conducts reverse repo operations with peak amounts (since February 3, 2020) of CNY900 billion (for 7-day maturity and CNY300 billion (for 14-day maturity).
 On 14 August, PBOC conducted reverse repos in the amount of CNY150 billion (for 7-day maturity) at an interest rate of 2.2 percent.
-On October 23, PBOC conducted reverse repos in the amount of CNY180 billion (for 7-day maturity) at an interest rate of 2.2 percent.
+On October 23, PBOC conducted reverse repos in the amount of CNY70 billion (for 7-day maturity) at an interest rate of 2.2 percent.
 On October 30, PBOC conducted reverse repos in the amount of CNY100 billion (for 7-day maturity) at an interest rate of 2.2 percent .

 |01B - Support policies for short-term lending info_outline||

-No amount/estimate: (i) Targeted reserve requirement ratio cuts by 50-100 bps for large- and medium-sized banks that meet inclusive financing criteria which benefit smaller firms, an additional 100 bps for eligible joint-stock banks, and 100 bps for small- and medium-sized banks in April and May to support SMEs; (ii) reduction of the 7-day and 14-day reverse repo rates by 30 and 10 basis points (bps), respectively; (iii) China will encourage its financial institutions to make interest concessions as appropriate to businesses to help keep economic fundamentals stable, and ensure that all fee-cutting measures are fully executed on the ground in an effort to ease corporate burdens.
+No amount/estimate: (i) Targeted reserve requirement ratio cuts by 50-100 bps for large- and medium-sized banks that meet inclusive financing criteria which benefit smaller firms, an additional 100 bps for eligible joint-stock banks, and 100 bps for small- and medium-sized banks in April and May to support SMEs; (ii) reduction of the 7-day and 14-day reverse repo rates by 30 and 10 basis points (bps), respectively; (iii) PRC will encourage its financial institutions to make interest concessions as appropriate to businesses to help keep economic fundamentals stable, and ensure that all fee-cutting measures are fully executed on the ground in an effort to ease corporate burdens.